nicoledicochea/codewar-solutions/README.md

 **Tech used:** JavaScript

 Tracking my progress in regards to how my code is written.
-While solving a Codewars feels great, learning other ways to solve the same problem is even better!
+While solving a Codewars feels great, learning other ways to solve the same problem is even better.

 ## Optimizations: